dalmo1991/superflexPy/doc/introduction.rst

 The fourth level is represented by the "network", which connects multiple nodes and routes the fluxes from upstream to downstream nodes.
-This level enables the representation of large watersheds and river networks that comprised by several subcatchments with substantial flow routing delays.
+This level enables the representation of large watersheds and river networks that comprise several subcatchments with substantial flow routing delays.
 A SuperflexPy model configuration can contain only a single network.